Comparing Regions of the 13 Colonies

 Over time, cities grew and urban merchants sold and traded goods with people throughout the other colonies.
 Compared to other regions, the people of the middle colonies supported religious freedom and tolerance and had a diverse population with settlers arriving from many areas in Europe.

 The Southern Colonies included the first English colony of Virginia, and grew to include Maryland, North Carolina, South Carolina, and Georgia.
-The geography included rich, fertile soil with broad coastal plains that made it possible for large plantations to grow tobacco, rice, and indigo.
+The climate and geography of the Southern colonies, with warm temperatures, long growing seasons, and rich coastal plains, supported large-scale plantation farming.
+The rich, fertile soil made it possible for these large plantations to produce cash crops like tobacco, rice, and indigo through enslaved labor.

-The majority of these plantations featured a labor force of enslaved Black people.
+The majority of these plantations operated using the forced labor of enslaved Black people.
 These enslaved men, women, and children had few, if any, rights and often saw their families torn apart at the whim of the plantation owner.
 Enslaved children were even put to work as young as age three, weeding fields, carrying drinking water, or helping in the home.

 Smaller farms owned by subsistence farmers also existed across the Southern Colonies.
 Often, the people working these would grow crops for their families with little left over to sell or trade.
 Indentured servants also arrived in the South who would work for 5-7 years in exchange for their passage to North America.